FOSSEE/st-scripts/loading_data_from_files/script.rst

 ..
 R3

-As usual, let us switch to the terminal and start IPython, using ipython -pylab
+Let us switch to the terminal and start IPython, using ipython -pylab

 ..
 R4